RenaRioDyne/RenaRioDyne.github.io/_pages/about.md

 ---
 I am a theoretical computer scientist enrolled in the M.S./Ph.D. integrated course in Yonsei University.
 My instructor is professor [Yo-Sub Han](https://toc.yonsei.ac.kr/~emmous/), who is the head of the [Yonsei ToC lab](https://toc.yonsei.ac.kr/).
-Currently, my main research interests are string algorithms (with a focus on Simon's congruence) and finite state machines.
+Currently, my main research interests are string algorithms (with a focus on Simon's congruence), quantum algorithms and finite state machines.

 ## Professional
 This is my fourth semester in the integrated course.
 I am continuing my research on string algorithms.
+I am also participating in the Yonsei theory study group, where we are studying quantum computing this semester.

 ## Personal
 I am an avid fan of video games.